avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 ## Additional use cases

 TO-DOs:
-- add additional post-quantum relevant use cases which cover aspects not covered so far, this could also include use cases that are not common in our line of work (e.g., FAA airworthiness certifications, medical records, etc.), call for action for IETF participants!
+- add additional post-quantum relevant use cases which cover aspects not covered so far, this could also include use cases that are not common in our line of work (e.g., FAA airworthiness certifications, medical records, etc.), call for action for IETF participants...

 # Post-quantum Migration Strategies for Signing